 Napier is a wine-lover’s paradise.
 Located in the Hawke’s Bay, another of New Zealand’s sunniest destinations, the grapes down there simply thrive – in particular, the red varietals.
 With plenty of cellar doors, it’s a great place to go and do some sampling and the vineyards tend to have pretty spectacular locations.
 If wine is not your thing, there’s plenty of other activities to keep you occupied from world-class golf to amazing wildlife to the stunning art deco buildings of Napier and nearby Hastings.
 With plenty of summer sun, this should be on your list of places to visit this year.

-Located between Queenstown and Christchurch, Tekapo is an awesome place to visit in the summer.
+Located almost half way between our Queenstown and Christchurch branch, Tekapo is an awesome place to visit in the summer.
 The colour of the water is absolutely captivating – the turquoise waters look like someone has dropped in some food colouring!
 On a hot day, the water certainly looks tempting and plenty brave the waters but be warned – they’re glacial so they don’t tend to warm up no matter what time of year you visit!
 Away from the water, make sure you take the drive or hike up to the top of Mt John where you will find the observatory as well as some pretty amazing views down over the lake and township.

 11. Tongariro National Park